Similar Deals Today

 Last year’s P-Series was impressively very successful, and with the new 6-Series, they are expanding the scope by delivering fantastic picture quality and tons of streaming apps and services.
 Now, TCL is offering the TCL 55R617 Roku TV, that combines strong performance, good picture quality and reasonable pricing.
-The 55-inch base model starts at $481.55 at Amazon , but is also available in 65-inches (TCL 65R617) and maxes at 72-inches (TCL 75R617).
+The 55-inch is the base model, but is also available in 65-inches (TCL 65R617) and maxes at 72-inches (TCL 75R617).

 For the excellent picture quality, cool design and reasonable pricing, it easily earns our Editors Choice for budget 55-inch TV sets.

 - Screen Brightness: 497.15 nits

 - Black Level: 0.01 cd/m^2

 - Refresh Rate: 120 Hz

 If there’s one area TCL didn’t over-emphasize in the P-Series was looks but sets in the 6-Series look expensive.
 For the TCL 55R617 price, you’re getting a premium design, with a flat glossy black plastic bezel surrounding the screen (0.25 inches-sides; 0.75-inch at the bottom).